MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/activate-license.md

    ![Promotional licenses](../Images/promo-licenses.png)

-10. On the Product licenses page, turn on the available trial licenses.
+10. On the Product licenses page, turn on the available licenses.